 Magnesium and Liver Problems

-People who suffer from fatty liver syndrome, whether induced by alcohol or not, and people with cirrhosis of the liver often have low magnesium levels, according to studies published in 1972 in "QJM" and in 2006 in ""Bratislavske Lekarske Listy."
+People who have fatty liver syndrome, whether induced by alcohol or not, and people with cirrhosis of the liver often have low magnesium levels, according to studies published in 1972 in "QJM" and in 2006 in ""Bratislavske Lekarske Listy."
 Taking supplemental magnesium may help keep these liver conditions from becoming worse.

 Magnesium Deficiency